elva-labs/braincells/docs/onboarding/level-2/hello-world-lambda.md

 ### Serverless Stack (SST)

-[Serverless Stack](https://sst.dev/) is an open-source framework for building serverless applications on AWS (Amazon Web Services).
+[Serverless Stack v2](https://sst.dev/) is an open-source framework for building serverless applications on AWS (Amazon Web Services).
 It simplifies the process of developing, deploying, and managing serverless applications by providing a set of abstractions and tools.
 Serverless Stack typically leverages AWS services like AWS Lambda, API Gateway, DynamoDB, and others to create scalable and cost-effective serverless applications.

 ## Exercise